ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

  }
  ```

  2. Have a single binary in which the main function sets up the sandbox before calling the applications code.
-This is the easiest one to develop with since everything is contained in a single executable but its not a good approach if you dont have access to the code of the application at sandbox compile time or if you want to use the sandbox for multiple applications.
+This is the easiest one to develop with since everything is contained in a single executable but its not a good approach if you dont have access to the code of the application at sandbox compile time or if you want to use the sandbox for precompiled binaries.

  ```c
  #include "application.h"